There are different types of battery energy storage systems (BESS) on the market, and each has distinct benefits and characteristics.

 Your system installer will help you understand the differences between systems and choose a system appropriate for your requirements.

 Additional features you might want to discuss with your system installer include:

 - The battery’s operating temperature range.
-Some systems cannot charge in cold weather or may not operate on hot days.
+Some systems do not operate well in particularly cold weather or on hot days.

 - How long will the battery system last, and what is the product warranty period?